jholzer/NuPendency/README.md

 Feel free to bring up ideas, fork, send improvements!

 # Download
 Wanna get it and don´t want to build it yourself?
-Ok... [download here (external link)] (http://emvoll.de/NuPendency/NuPendency_ReleasePortable.zip)
+Ok...
+Find the latest build in the [Release section] (https://github.com/jholzer/NuPendency/releases)
 ###### Credits:
 The force-directed-graph is based on https://github.com/Orbifold/Graphite (Thanks for the good example!)